Indian National Congress: Economic policies

 In 1991, the new Congress government, led by P. V. Narasimha Rao, initiated reforms to avert the impending 1991 economic crisis.
-The reforms progressed furthest in opening up areas to foreign investment, reforming capital markets, deregulating domestic business, and reforming the trade regime.
+The reforms known as New Economic Policy (NEP) or "1991 economic reforms" or "LPG reforms", progressed furthest in opening up areas to foreign investment, reforming capital markets, deregulating domestic business, and reforming the trade regime.
+The reforms were implemented during a time when India grappled with a balance of payments crisis, elevated inflation, underperforming public sector undertakings (PSUs), and a substantial fiscal deficit.
+It also aimed to transition the economy from a socialist model to a market economy.
 The goals of Rao's government were to reduce the fiscal deficit, privatise the public sector, and increase investment in infrastructure.
 Trade reforms and changes in the regulation of foreign direct investment were introduced to open India to foreign trade while stabilising external loans.
 Rao chose Manmohan Singh for the job.
-Singh, an acclaimed economist and former chairman of the Reserve Bank, played a central role in implementing these reforms.
+Singh, an acclaimed economist and former governor of the Reserve Bank of India, played a central role in implementing these reforms.

 In 2004, Singh became prime minister of the Congress-led UPA government.
 Singh remained prime minister after the UPA won the 2009 general elections.
 The UPA government introduced policies aimed at reforming the banking and financial sectors, as well as public sector companies.
 It also introduced policies aimed at relieving farmers of their debt.
 In 2005, Singh government introduced the value-added tax, replacing the sales tax.
 India was able to resist the worst effects of the global economic crisis of 2008.
 Singh's government continued the Golden Quadrilateral, the Indian highway modernisation program that was initiated by Vajpayee's government.
 Then Finance Minister of India Pranab Mukherjee implemented many tax reforms, notably scrapping the Fringe Benefits Tax and the Commodities Transaction Tax.
 He implemented the Goods and Services Tax (GST) during his tenure.
 His reforms were well received by major corporate executives and economists.
 The introduction of retrospective taxation, however, has been criticised by some economists.
 Mukherjee expanded funding for several social sector schemes including the Jawaharlal Nehru National Urban Renewal Mission (JNNURM).
 He also supported budget increases for improving literacy and health care.
 He expanded infrastructure programmes such as the National Highway Development Programme.
 Electricity coverage was also expanded during his tenure.
 Mukherjee also reaffirmed his commitment to the principle of fiscal prudence as some economists expressed concern about the rising fiscal deficits during his tenure, the highest since 1991.
 Mukherjee declared the expansion in government spending was only temporary.